Kurozora/kurozora-web/resources/docs/privacy_policy.md

 <div></div>

 ### Source of your personal information where they are not collected from you
-We may have received your personal information from other persons if that person has shared their content with you using Kurozora products, sent gift codes, or invited you to participate in Kurozora services or forums.
+We may have received your personal information from other persons if that person has shared their content with you using Kurozora products, sent gift codes, or invited you to participate in Kurozora services or feeds.
 <div></div>

 ## Collection and Use of Non-Personal Information